-As the last view in this volume of the Didot edition of the Vedute di Roma, this image depicts a boundary of the ancient city and marks the boundary of the book.
+As the last view in this volume of the Didot edition of the Vedute di Roma, this image depicts a boundary of the ancient city and also marks the boundary of the book.
 Continuing with the same subject as the previous view, this print takes viewers inside the atrium of the Portico of Octavia.
-Hind singles out this image as “one of the most dignified” of the series, noting in particular that its subject nearly fills the foreground (16).
-In this and the previous view, both produced in 1760, Piranesi indeed fills the plate with this structure, casts its crumbling texture in bold chiaroscuro, and conveys its cramped position in modern Rome and, specifically, the Jewish Ghetto.
+Arthur Hind singles out this image as “one of the most dignified” of the series, noting in particular that its subject nearly fills the foreground (16).
+In this and the previous view, Piranesi indeed fills the plate with this structure, casts its crumbling texture in bold chiaroscuro, and conveys its cramped position in modern Rome and, specifically, the Jewish Ghetto.
 Here, sunlight throws the protruding details of the façade into sharp relief and illuminates the two arches that loom over the busy street in the center of the image.
-While the previous image is somewhat flat and limited in movement, this view of the atrium invites glances in many directions.
+While the previous image is somewhat flat and restricted in movement, this view of the atrium invites glances in many directions.